 In this paper, we consider the most general definition of a multi-step Vizing chain.
 In particular, we will allow subsequent Vizing chains to overlap in edges.
 We will then consider constructions of various subclasses of Vizing chains.

-The different constructions from above all give rise to a subclass of Vizing chains which we shall call \emph{non-overlapping}.
+The different constructions from above all give rise to a subclass of Vizing chains which we will call \emph{non-overlapping}.
 We will also consider non-overlapping multi-step Vizing chains, but in contrast to Duan, He and Zhang~\cite{duan} and Bernshteyn~\cite{BERNSHTEYN} we view them through a non-probabilistic lens and show that they can be used to construct augmenting subgraphs of size $O(\poly(\Delta)\log n)$.
-This shows that edge colourings of graphs with low degree are locally extendable -- in the sense that they can be extended through augmenting subgraphs in the close neighbourhood of the uncoloured edges.
-The existence of such subgraphs also allows us to give an improved LOCAL algorithm for computing $(\Delta+1)$ edge colourings that falls into a long line of work where round complexity is parameterised by $\Delta$ and $\log n$ (see for instance~\cite{BERNSHTEYN,pettie,ghaffari2018deterministic,rozhovn2020polylogarithmic,su2019towards} for a subset) which we elaborate on below.
+This shows that edge-colourings of graphs with low degree are locally extendable -- in the sense that they can be extended through augmenting subgraphs in the close neighbourhood of the uncoloured edges.
+The existence of such subgraphs also allows us to give an improved LOCAL algorithm for computing $(\Delta+1)$ edge-colourings that falls into a long line of work where round complexity is parameterised by $\Delta$ and $\log n$ (see for instance~\cite{BERNSHTEYN,pettie,ghaffari2018deterministic,rozhovn2020polylogarithmic,su2019towards} for a subset) which we elaborate on below.

-Moreover, we define another kind of multi-step Vizing chains that we call \emph{strictly local} Vizing chains and use them to prove the existence of an edge colouring taking the local structure around the edges into account.
-Namely, we will show the following conjecture of Bonamy, Delcourt, Lang and Postle~\cite{bonamy2020edge}. \begin{theorem}[Local Vizing Theorem, Conjectured in~\cite{bonamy2020edge}] For any graph $G$, there exists a proper edge colouring of the edges of $G$ such that all edges $uv$ receives a colour in $\{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{theorem} Here each edge receives a list of colour, depending on the local structure around it, and one has to find a proper edge colouring of the graph so that every edge receives a colour from its prescribed list.
-This sort of local generalisation is well-studied in the context of \emph{list colouring} where each element that is to be coloured, for instance the edges or the vertices of a graph, must receive a colour from the prescribed lists.
+Moreover, we define another kind of multi-step Vizing chains that we call \emph{strictly local} Vizing chains and use them to prove the existence of an edge-colouring that takes the local structure around the edges into account.
+Namely, we will show the following conjecture of Bonamy, Delcourt, Lang and Postle~\cite{bonamy2020edge}. \begin{theorem}[Local Vizing Theorem, Conjectured in~\cite{bonamy2020edge}] For any graph $G$, there exists a proper edge-colouring of the edges of $G$ such that all edges $uv$ receives a colour in $\{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{theorem} Here each edge receives a list of colour, depending on the local structure around it, and one has to find a proper edge-colouring of the graph so that every edge receives a colour from its prescribed list.
+This sort of local generalisation is well-studied in the context of \emph{list colouring} where each element that is to be coloured, for instance the edges or the vertices of a graph, has to receive a colour from the prescribed lists.
 In the context of vertex colouring, Bonamy, Kelly, Nelson, and Postle recently studied list colourings in terms of local clique sizes~\cite{Bonamy2}, and Davies, de Joannis de Verclos, Kang, and Pirot studied the problem for triangle-free graphs~\cite{Pirot}.